'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 "And Mark responded (with) something to the effect of, 'You heard him Pat.
 He thinks Mike deserves it.
 He doesn't think they're doing anything wrong.'
 To which Pat said something like, 'This is f***ing crazy.
 We need to be doing something more.'"

-And she recounted a conversation she'd had with Mr Trump's deputy chief of staff, Anthony Ornato, who told her the president was "irate" when he entered his limousine after the speech to his supporters and clashed with the head of his security detail, Robert Engel.
+And she recounted a conversation she'd had with Trump's deputy chief of staff, Anthony Ornato, who told her the president was "irate" when he entered his limousine after the speech to his supporters and clashed with the head of his security detail, Robert Engel.

 "Once the president had gotten into the vehicle with Bobby, he thought that they were going up to the Capitol.
 And when Bobby relayed to him, 'We're not.
 We don't have the assets to do it.
 It's not secure.
-We're going back to the West Wing,' the president had a very strong, very angry response to that," Ms Hutchinson told the committee.
+We're going back to the West Wing,' the president had a very strong, very angry response to that," Hutchinson told the committee.

 "He said something to the effect of, 'I'm the f***ing president.
 Take me up to the Capitol now.'
 To which Bobby responded, 'Sir, we have to go back to the West Wing.'